rbredow/robbredow.com/content/posts/2007-08-17-wrangling-waves.md

 One film that stuck out to the directors of Surf’s Up, Ash Brannon and Chris Buck, and me was ***Step Into Liquid***.
 Because of its outstanding photography and authentic view of the surfing genre, we had all fallen in love with the movie and the surf documentary genre in general.
 I looked up some of the people involved in the movie’s creation and JP Beeghly, the film’s producer and cinematographer, came to Imageworks to give a lecture to our crew on shooting a surfing documentary.

-![Cortes Bank Wave](/images/2005/03/20050309-IMG_0403.avif "Camera Rig on Boat") *Camera Rig Stablization System Mounted on the Boat*
+![Cortes Bank Wave](/images/2005/03/20050309-IMG_0403.avif "Camera Rig on Boat") *Camera Rig Stabilization System Mounted on the Boat*

 ## And, we're back on the boat